Residents of the abbey: canonesses, canons, ministerials and beguines

 Ministerials

-The charter of 1172 gives us some information about the composition of the monastic community, it also draws our attention to a social group that we have not yet encountered in the historiography about Thorn.
-The girl Aleid, given to the church of Thorn by the Count of Heinsberg, has the position of "ministerial" (=semi-free).
-Ministerials also appear as early as in the charter of 1102 (charter no. 5).
-In it, in addition to the brothers and sisters, they are witnesses and are mentioned by name: Geldolf guardian; Ulrik with the beard, Evezo, Dirk, Malram and Herbrand.
-Their appearance here on the witness list may indicate that they had considerable social status in the monastic community.
-It is plausible that these ministerials, as for example also at the court of the Counts of Gelre, performed (managerial) domestic tasks for the canonesses and canons, took care of the agricultural management of the land property and fulfilled financial tasks.
+The charter of 1172 also draws our attention to a social group, which has so far been overlooked in the historiography.
+The girl Aleid, given to the church of Thorn by the Count of Heinsberg, has the status of "ministerial" (=semi-free person).
+The charter removes any doubt about her future social status, by stating, that "she (also) (will) be ministerial of the church of Thorn and(will) enjoy the same rights as our ministerials, as is also right."
+Ministerials also already appear in the charter of 1102 (charter no. 5).
+In it they are witnesses in addition to the brothers and sisters and are mentioned by name: Geldolf, guardian; Ulrik with the beard, Evezo, Dirk, Malram and Herbrand.
+Their appearance as witnesses may indicate that they had considerable social status in the monastic community.

 Beguines